ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Create an Amazon SNS topic to send an alert every time a developer creates a new policy.
 - B. Use service control policies to disable IAM activity across all account in the organizational unit.
 - C. Prevent the developers from attaching any policies and assign all IAM duties to the security operations team.
-- D. Set an IAM permissions boundary on the developer IAM role that explicitly denies attaching the administrator policy.
+- ==D. Set an IAM permissions boundary on the developer IAM role that explicitly denies attaching the administrator policy.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#) [  Discussion  **29**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#)
+you can assign permission boundaries only to users and roles, not groups

 **Correct Answer:** *D*
 Reference: